 Star Screeners have been around for years screening peat and potatoes; however, a newer version has been designed to screen high moisture organics such as compost.
 As Cohen states, “Over the years, the desired particle size of compost has changed from 1” to approximately 3/8”.
 Due to moistures and the smaller required sizes, Screen USA was forced to find a solution, as our prior technologies were less effective due to the moistures, but we have perfected star screeners to screen high moisture compost”.
 Our unique continuous cleaning system has definitely changed the way the industry views star screeners.”
 Although star screens are excellent for high moisture, they are not recommended when the material is contaminated with twine, banding wire, or any other string like material.

-Box Screens are simply shaker screens mounted on a portable chassis.
+Shaker Screens or Box Screens are simply vibrating screens (hence, "shaker") mounted on a portable chassis.
 Instead of having a feeder, the loader bucket must sprinkle the material onto to shaker screen.
 The screened material either falls through the screen onto the ground or onto a built-on conveyor.
 The oversized material falls directly off the end of the screener.
 These machines are excellent for coarser sizing; however, are fair to poor on precision screening.
 Since the loader bucket is being used as the feeder, it is difficult to provide a consistent feed.
 As a result, the machine is either overfed or is processing nothing at all.
 Many box screens have been introduced into the screening market.
 Most are extremely light duty and are marketed strictly on the internet.
 The manufacturers do not demonstrate them and they are solely selling on price.
 For light duty screening though, these machines work; for heavier duty applications however, choose a heavy-duty box screen.
 Hint: You will need to pay 2-3 times the amount for a heavy rather than light box screener.
 Many heavy-duty box screen manufacturers have also come out with heavy-duty, severe shaker portable screeners.

 As the name implies, severe shake shaker screens (also known as C&D screens) are used in heavy-duty applications such as construction & demolition.
 Instead of just having a shaker screen, the machines are equipped with an extremely stout feeder.
 This feeder utilizes a feeder belt with impact beds or a steel apron.
 This allows the material to be fed consistently to achieve the most production possible.
 Slabs of concrete, asphalt, quarry stone, etc. can be fed into these robust screeners and they will typically screen into three fractions.
 Many of these machines are track mounted allowing for complete mobility.
 Log yard clean-up, screening root mat, and other tough applications find these severe shake shaker screens to be most efficient.
 Many customers who own crushers purchase these screeners as they can either screen crushed material into 3 sizes or use the same machine to scalp off the heavier material to minimize unnecessary crushing.